 The New York Board of Bar Examiners provide the New York Bar Exam results by emailing written pass or fail notices to all applicants on the same day.
-On that day, the New York bar examiners will provide a “private results lookup screen” for all applicants to see, online, whether they passed or failed the New York bar exam.
-The next day, the New York bar examiners will post a list of results including every successful applicant on the websites of the New York bar examiners and the New York Law Journal.
+On that day, the New York bar examiners provide a “private results lookup screen” for all applicants to see, online, whether they passed or failed the New York bar exam.
+The next day, the New York bar examiners post a public list of results including every successful applicant on the websites of the New York bar examiners and the New York Law Journal.

 Results Providing Admission to the New York Bar